 Guide to October Iceland

-If we haven’t convinced you already, October is one of the best months to visit Iceland and perfect for a scenic road trip.
-Book your rental car with Firefly Iceland for the cheapest rates and best customer service.
+If we haven’t convinced you already, October is one of the best months to visit Iceland with the chance to see both autumn colors and the northern lights.
+It´s the perfect time for a scenic road trip and with Firefly Iceland you can rent a car at the cheapest rates and get the best customer service.

 Cheapest rental cars for October Iceland